Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Methods

 \subsection{Computational Details}

 The basic structure of the domain used for the present study is shown in Figure \ref{fig:domain}.
 The domain is rectangular, with dimensions of $8c$ in the vertical direction and $6c$ in the horizontal.
-Periodic boundary conditions are enforced on the top and bottom of the domain, a prescribed inflow condition is given on the inlet boundary, and an open convective boundary condition is sustained on the outflow side.
-A brief analysis did not show the solution to be sensitive to the choice of a symmetry boundary condition instead of a periodic condition for the top and bottom boundaries.
+Since vortical structures shed from the airfoil will generally have length scales less than $1$ or $2c$, this domain is large enough to mitigate boundary-condition effects on the dynamics we are studying.
+Periodic boundary conditions are enforced on the top and bottom boundaries of the domain, a prescribed laminar inflow condition is given on the inlet boundary, and an open convective characteristic boundary condition is sustained on the outflow side.
+The solution was found to be insensitive to the choice of a symmetry boundary condition instead of a periodic condition for the top and bottom boundaries.
 Inside the domain, a NACA-0012 airfoil is embedded in a circular rotating mesh with a radius of $1.25c$, which allows for the simulation of airfoil pitch motions.

-The unstructured grid utilized for this project is designed to resolve the laminar boundary layer expected on the airfoil surface, highlighted in Figure \ref{fig:domain}.
-In addition, the Wall-Adapting Local Eddy-viscosity (WALE) model is used to capture subgrid-scale effects in the Navier-Stokes momentum equation \citep{ducros_wall-adapting_1998}.
-This algebraic model should properly capture asymptotic behavior (i.e. the expected eddy viscosity scaling near the wall \cite{nicoud_subgrid-scale_1999}) for wall-bounded flows, and utilizes the traceless symmetric component of the squared velocity gradient tensor.
-As we are primarily interested in unsteady phenomena at length scales approaching the chord length of the airfoil, it is not anticipated that wall-resolution effects will significantly affect the results.
+Details of the boundary condition treatments are provided in \citep{domino_sierra_2015}.
 In general, a second-order central-difference spatial discretization is utilized in the bulk domain and upwinding is used at the non-conformal interface with Gauss-Lobatto quadrature to handle flux translations between the two mesh regions.
 To implement pitch for the airfoil, a sliding mesh with a non-conformal interface (as implemented in NaluCFD using discontinuous Galerkin methods) is used.

+The unstructured grid is meant to resolve the boundary layer expected at the airfoil surface, highlighted in Figure \ref{fig:domain}.
+While not significant in this potential flow analysis, remaining unresolved effects in the filtered Navier-Stokes equations are captured by the Wall-Adapting Local Eddy-viscosity (WALE) model \citep{ducros_wall-adapting_1998}.
+This algebraic model, formulated to provide closure terms for large-eddy simulations, captures the asymptotic behavior of small-scale energetics \citep[i.e.\ the expected eddy viscosity scaling near the wall, cf.][]{nicoud_subgrid-scale_1999} for wall-bounded flows.
+We therefore use the WALE model to promote smooth transition of the 2D resolved flow to the airfoil surface and ensure that vortical motions in the near-airfoil region are not completely ignored.
+As primary interest is in unsteady phenomena at length scales approaching the airfoil chord length, wall-resolution effects should not significantly affect results.